abiyogaaron/tic-tac-toe/README.md

 # Tic Tac Toe with React - Typescript

-This is dynamic tic-tac-toe, implemented using DFS and minimax (AI)
+This is dynamic tic-tac-toe, implemented using Tree and Minimax (AI)

 ### `npm start`